MarketSquare/robotframework-webservice/README.md

 There are endpoints for synchronous and asynchronous request:

 ```
-# connection remains open for duration of my task
+# connection remains open for duration of my task/test
 http://localhost:5003/robotframework/run/mytask

 # connection closes immediately - result must be requested with the x-request-id